Joseon Dynasty Hakeme Type TeabowlSOLD OUT

-A Hakeme brushed-mark slip bowl fired in the middle of the Joseon dynasty.
-This bowl has no distortion of the shape as in the early days of Hakeme has, and the glaze applied on the entire base, and the brush marks are clear.
+A Hakeme-type (white slip-brushed design) teabowl fired in the middle of the Joseon dynasty.
+This teabowl has no distortion of the shape as in the early days of Hakeme-type has, and the glaze applied on the entire base, and the brush marks are clear.
 It is thought that it was a custom-made item fired in a Japanese ruled kiln, Busan kiln, but it was made relatively early due to the adhesion of earth rust, and it was probably in the soil for a while.
-The bamboo joint-like foot, swirl mark inside the foot, and the clay marks on the front face are the highlights which are typical of Korean tea bowls, are rich in wildness.
+The bamboo joint-like foot, swirl mark inside the foot, and the spurmarks on the front face are the highlights which are typical of Korean teabowls, are rich in wildness.

 There is a hairline on the rim, but it doesn’t go through the back.
 Come with an old box with the words “Mid Joseon Dynasty Hakeme Chawan”.